-4120 PERMITTED PRINCIPAL USES 4121 Permitted By Right (No Additional Zoning Authorization Required) 1. (reserved) 4122 Permitted By Zoning Permit (Staff) 1.
-Single family dwelling, one per lot.
-2. Two family dwelling, one building per lot.
-3. An accessory residential unit (internal) in accordance with Section 6200.
-4123 Permitted By Site Plan Approval (Commission)
+- 1. Single family dwelling, one per lot. - 2.
+Two family dwelling, one building per lot. - An accessory residential unit (internal) in accordance with Section 6200.

 - 1. Retail stores. - 2.
-Restaurants provided that such establishments shall not serve customers at drive-in windows or in motor vehicles (also see Section 4133 and Section 4134 for accessory outdoor seating). - 3.
+Restaurants provided that such establishments shall not serve customers at drive-in windows or in motor vehicles. - 3.
 Bakeries, delicatessens, ice cream parlors, coffee shops and similar food retail and serving establishments provided that: - a.
 Such establishments shall not serve customers at drive-in windows or in motor vehicles. - b.
 Any indoor seating accommodations shall not exceed 15% of the gross floor area or a maximum of 15 seats. - 4.
 Farmers market. - 5.
 Artists' studio and/or art gallery. - 6.
 Personal service establishments including but not limited to nail salons, day spas, yoga studios, barber shops, beauty shops. - 7.
 Offices. - 8.
 Banks and other financial institutions.